 The Kingdom of Eswatini is divided into 4 administrative districts (Hhohho, Lubombo, Manzini, and Shiselweni).

-About 21% of the total population of Swaziland live in urban areas in major cities and towns such as Mbabane (the capital of Swaziland.
-Mbabane contains about 75,000 people)
+About 21% of Swaziland's population lives in urban areas in major cities and towns such as Mbabane.
+Mbabane, the capital, contains about 75,000 people.

 The Kingdom of Swaziland is blessed with abundance of natural resources such as quarry stone, small gold and diamond deposits, asbestos, coal, clay, talc, cassiterite, hydropower and forests.

-Officially, the Kingdom of Swaziland has a literacy rate of 81.6% (disputed) for the total population with the female literacy rate around 80.8% (disputed).
-In other words, about 81.6% of the total population of Swaziland above age 15 can at least read and write which is great (if true) compared to other African countries.
-The higher girl-child education of 80.8% is far better than in most other African countries.
+Officially, the Kingdom of Eswatini has a literacy rate of 81.6% for the total population with the female literacy rate around 80.8%.
+In other words, about 81.6% of Swaziland's population (above the age 15) can at least read and write.
+In fact, Swaziland's girl-child education of 80.8% is far better than in most other African countries.

-Limited supplies of potable water remain a major problem throughout Swaziland.
-Rapid depletion of wildlife populations due to excessive hunting, overgrazing, soil degradation and soil erosion remain major environmental issues facing Swaziland today.
+Rapid depletion of wildlife populations (due to poaching and excessive hunting), overgrazing (of farm animals which leads to soil degradation and soil erosion), rampant deforestation and poor climatic conditions remain some of the major environmental issues facing Swaziland today.

-Women are like properties in Swaziland today and the King, the numerous princes, etc. enjoy their royal rights to the fullest.
-King Mswati's late father King Sobhuza had over 70 wives, 210 children and over 1000 grandchildren.
-As custom demands, tens of thousands of Swazi virgins continue to dance half naked in the presence of the King.
-Swazis are brought up to regard their king as a benevolent, god-like figure and many poor Swazi girls see a fling with King Mswati as a route out of poverty.
+King Mswati's late father King Sobhuza had over 70 wives, 210 children with over 1000 grandchildren.
+And as custom demands, tens of thousands of young Swazi female-virgins continue to dance half-naked in the presence of the dear leader (King Mswati III).
+Swazis are brought up to regard their king as a benevolent, god-like figure, and many poor Swazi girls see a fling with King Mswati III as a route out of poverty.